Skip to main content

 After you run a command with --wallet-connect:

-• Approve the session in your wallet
+• Approve the session in your wallet (via scanning QR code or copy-pasting URI).

-• Confirm the transaction in the wallet when prompted
+• Confirm the transaction in the wallet when prompted.

-• The CLI will print the tx hash and wait for confirmations
+• The CLI will print the tx hash and wait for confirmations.

 Example (illustrative)